aliason/fertility-rates/README.md

 * Preprocessed datasets from [lab06](https://github.com/ucsb-ds/pstat100-content/tree/main/labs/lab6-regression/data).

 ## Project Roadmap
 First, I preprocess the data by tidying datasets, extracting relevant variables, and handling missing values.
 Next, I perform exploratory data analysis (EDA), using statistical techniques to assess trends and variability.
-Then, I build and evaluate a multiple regression model, performing diagnostics to ensure valid analysis.
+Then, I build and evaluate a multiple regression model, performing diagnostic tests to ensure valid analysis.

 Multiple visualizations are created throughout for impact and clarity.
 The project concludes with a summary of key findings and recommendations for further analysis.